Enzymes Definition and Activation Energy

 Sucrose + H2O ➡ Glucose + Fructose + ATP

-(ii) Anabolism: The process in which small molecules combine to from large molecules by utilizing of energy is called anabolism.
+(ii) Anabolism: The process in which small molecules combine to form large molecules by utilizing energy is called anabolism.

 6O2 + 12H2O ⟶ C6H12O6 + 6O2 + 6H2O